OpenStreetMapSC/MergeAddressesAndBuildings/README.md

 Tested with Windows 64 bit, but should be able to generate a 64-bit Linux executable

-Tools: Visual Studio 2017
+A 64-bit Windows executable is in the PublishedBinary folder

+Tools to change the source code: Visual Studio 2019 or VS Code, Dotnet core 3.0

 * Input: .OSM file containing new point Address data (formatted and ready for upload) .
 2 million max (because of starting ID numbering when creating new buildings)

-* Input: .geojson file containing new building footprints
+* Buildings Input: .geojson file containing new building footprints  OR .OSM file obtained from a  GIS Shape file

 * Action - attach address nodes to new buildings and existing OSM buildings when possible.
 Remaining addresses are uploaded as nodes.